Trains in Germany

 Reentry to Netherlands is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-When departing from Amsterdam, you have various train station options to start your journey from including Amsterdam Centraal and Amsterdam Sloterdijk.
-When arriving in Frankfurt am Main, you can end your journey in train stations like Frankfurt (Main) Flughafen, Frankfurt Main Ost and Frankfurt am Main - Stadion.
+There are a few train stations in Amsterdam to start your route from including Amsterdam Centraal and Amsterdam Sloterdijk.
+In Frankfurt am Main you have a few train station options to choose from for your arrival including Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.